HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   Displays all historical patrol tasks.

--   Click \"patrol time consuming\" to display in ascending or reverse order according to the patrol time consuming.
+-   Click "patrol time consuming" to display in ascending or reverse order according to the patrol time consuming.

--   The \"starting type\" includes manual and automatic.
+-   The "starting type" includes manual and automatic.
 The automatic type refers to the periodical plan.

 #### View the details

 ![](assets/intelligent-inspection/image23.png)

--   Click "Operation - \> \[Details\]" to enter the detail page.
+-   Click "Operation - > [Details]" to enter the detail page.

--   The page is basically consistent with the \"patrol report\" page.
+-   The page is basically consistent with the "patrol report" page.

--   Click the \"return\" button to return to the \"historical records\" page.
+-   Click the "return" button to return to the "historical records" page.

 ![](assets/intelligent-inspection/image24.png)